Do you use a "Promise to Pay Checklist" in your business?

 In today's uncertain business climate, following up on customer payments is more important than ever.
 We are already seeing many firms holding onto their cash in anticipation of our economic recovery taking longer than anticipated.
 Unfortunately, your business needs cash flow to survive as well.

-It isn’t surprising if you have had experiences with customers who break their promise to pay.
+It isn't surprising if you have had experiences with customers who break their promise to pay.
 According to the Accenture Broken Promises survey, a high proportion of Americans (40%) say the companies with which they do business made a promise to them in the past year and failed to keep it.
-Equally surprising, more than one-half (54%) of customers report that companies have broken multiple promises, and believe they are often unaware that this is happening.
+More importantly, more than one-half (62%) of customers report that companies have broken multiple promises, and believe they are often unaware that this is happening.